LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 The executor use the [*lorenzopiazza/hera_sdg:spark-py_3.1.1-python3.8*](https://hub.docker.com/layers/lorenzopiazza/hera_sdg/spark-py_3.1.1-python3.8/images/sha256-8f2643f9c565a64c8ffbe38b798d5ce1b8b9be2fa414a8a0081f5d39974bb481?context=repo) image, a custom image that I create from the Pyspark 3.1.1 image and make available on my docker hub.

-- Firstly, add the **gradiant/** Helm chart to the local Helm repository list:
+- Firstly, add the **gradiant/** Helm repository to your local repository list:
 `helm repo add gradiant https://gradiant.github.io/charts/`
 - Then, deploy a [gradiant/jupyter](https://artifacthub.io/packages/helm/gradiant/jupyter) release on the cluster, providing the custom values in the file /ML-Frontend/my-jupyter-values.yaml:
 `helm install my-jupyter gradiant/jupyter --version 0.1.6 -f ./ML-Frontend/my-jupyter-values.yaml`